An Honest Look At Nitro Snowboards: Are They Any Good?

 On an uneven surface

 The nitro snowboard has been showcased to be quite good at turning about and powering over in the uneven and muddy spring snow.
-Whatever dampening technology the Nitro Team is using protects a lot of the crankiness that some boards can cause in the joints.
+Whatever dampening technology the Nitro Team is using cushions the impact that some boards can have in the joints.
 It forms a protective barrier between the snow and your joints.

 Base